arnicas/eyeo2016-talk/README.md

 These are the slides and toys I built for my talk at Eyeo 2016 (and before that, [Alt-ai](http://alt-ai.net) in NYC).

+You might want to look at these through [arnicas.github.io](https://arnicas.github.io/eyeo2016-talk/) for the project links to work.

 Links:

 * [Rhyme-Finder](rhyme-finder)